byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 as newtable1;
 ```

-This statement is kind of complex, but if you remove the "as newtable1", you will find that it's a standard SQL.
+This statement looks complex.
+However, if you remove the "as newtable1", you will find that it's a standard SQL.
 In MSLQL, select is good at processing data.
-There is also another statement is more powerful in processing data then select,
-we will introduce it later.
+There is also another statement train that is more powerful than select in data processing data.
+We will introduce it in the next section.

 ### train

-Train statement not only  provide you  the ability to process data, but also train any machine learning algorithm.
-MLSQL
-have many modules implemented which can be used in train statement.
+Train statement provides you not only the ability to process data but also train any machine learning algorithms.
+MLSQL has many modules implemented which can be used in the train statement.

 Train syntax: